TamaMcGlinn/flog-menu/README.md

 # Vim Flog Menu

-Flogmenu adds a context menu for the selected commit on the log graph, similar to right-clicking in git GUI's:
+Flog-menu adds a context menu for the selected commit on the log graph, similar to right-clicking in git GUI's:

 ![screenshot including the context-menu opened on the git graph](https://i.imgur.com/RlCGLk8.png)